Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Experiments

 \section{Numerical Experiments}

-For the numerical experiments, we implement the Arthur, Merlin and Morgana in Python 3.8 using Pytorch (BSD-licensed).
-We performed our experiments on the MNIST dataset which is licensed under the Creative \emph{Commons Attribution-Share Alike 3.0} license.
-We now give an overview over our training setup and show the error bars of the numerical results presented in the main part of the paper over 10 different training runs.
+For the numerical experiments, we implement Arthur, Merlin and Morgana in Python 3.8 using PyTorch (BSD-licensed).
+We perform our experiments on the UCI Census Income dataset and the MNIST dataset, which is licensed under the Creative \emph{Commons Attribution-Share Alike 3.0} licence.
+All experiments were executed efficiently, with each run completing in less than 15 minutes.